kommitters/elixir_xdr/README.md

 ### Fixed-Length Array

-Represents a Fixed-Length array which contains the same type of elements
+Represents a Fixed-Length array that contains the same type of elements

 For encoding
 ```elixir